Mediation and Dispute Resolution Certificate

 Post-secondary education (degree or diploma) OR experience in a related field

-Now Offering Specialized Mediation Training!
+Offering ADRIC Accredited Specialized Mediation Training!

 1. The Advanced Family Mediation class from the Family Mediation certificate is accredited by the ADR Institute of Canada (ADRIC) and the ADR Institute of Ontario (ADRIO) for 21 hours (40 total required) of the specialized mediation and related training education requirement for the Qualified Mediator (Q.Med) designation.